Welcome to the 5 days training for people planning to volunteer in Greece and more specifically on the island of Lesvos.

 2 – Time to develop

-It took a lot of research to build this training and specifically to find good objective articles and videos.
+It took a lot of research to build this training and specifically to find good neutral articles and videos.
 There are 50 links available throughout this training to be sure you can develop your understanding of any presented topic.

 3 – A full doc about the actors of Lesvos

-– One slide describing an actor.
+– One slide describes an actor.

 4 – NGOs, it can be implemented